 - Generous eye relief

 It comes with a bright and fully coated optical lens system that produces a clear image throughout its magnification range.
-You will not have an issue with fog or water impeding image quality as this scope is treated for these exact scenarios.
-The lenses really shine in low light settings and have high light transmission.
-For hunters, this is a great and needed feature.
+You will not have an issue with fog or water impeding image quality as Nikon built this scope for extreme scenarios.
+The lenses really shine in low-light settings and have high light transmission which is a great feature for hunting purposes.

 The quick focus eyepiece brings the image and reticle into clear focus when you go between low to high magnification settings.
 While the eye relief is fine at lower magnification settings, you might run into issues when switching to higher magnification as the eye relief greatly diminishes.

+Additionally, the high-profile turrets have a solid and audible click that is useful out in the field for quick adjustments.
 This 308 rifle scope is going to perform to your standards in any tactical or hunting situation you might find yourself in.
-While not great for close range distances, this riflescope really shines in mid to long range shooting.
+While not great for close-range distances, this riflescope really shines in mid to long-range shooting.